mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 > I love Ember
 ```

-The output “I love Ember” shows up in the terminal 🎉
+The output “I love Ember” shows up in the terminal. 🎉

 #### b.
 Running a script with arguments